Cerberus: Etymology

 The etymology of Cerberus' name is uncertain.
 Ogden refers to attempts to establish an Indo-European etymology as "not yet successful".
 It has been claimed to be related to the Sanskrit word सर्वरा sarvarā, used as an epithet of one of the dogs of Yama, from a Proto-Indo-European word *k̑érberos, meaning "spotted".
 Lincoln (1991), among others, critiques this etymology.
-This etymology was also rejected by Manfred Mayrhofer, who proposed an Austro-Asiatic origin for the word, and Beekes.
+This etymology was also rejected by Manfred Mayrhofer, who proposed an Austro-Asiatic origin for the word, and by Beekes.
 Lincoln notes a similarity between Cerberus and the Norse mythological dog Garmr, relating both names to a Proto-Indo-European root *ger- "to growl" (perhaps with the suffixes -*m/*b and -*r).
 However, as Ogden observes, this analysis actually requires Kerberos and Garmr to be derived from two different Indo-European roots (*ker- and *gher- respectively), and so does not actually establish a relationship between the two names.

 Though probably not Greek, Greek etymologies for Cerberus have been offered.
 An etymology given by Servius (the late-fourth-century commentator on Virgil)—but rejected by Ogden—derives Cerberus from the Greek word creoboros meaning "flesh-devouring".
 Another suggested etymology derives Cerberus from "Ker berethrou", meaning "evil of the pit".

 Descriptions

 Descriptions of Cerberus vary, including the number of his heads.
 Cerberus was usually three-headed, though not always.
-Cerberus had several multi-headed relatives.
-His father was the multi snake-headed Typhon, and Cerberus was the brother of three other multi-headed monsters, the multi-snake-headed Lernaean Hydra; Orthrus, the two-headed dog who guarded the Cattle of Geryon; and the Chimera, who had three heads: that of a lion, a goat, and a snake.
+Cerberus had several multi-headed relatives: his father was the multi snake-footed Typhon, and Cerberus was the brother of three other multi-headed monsters, the multi-snake-headed Lernaean Hydra; Orthrus, the two-headed dog that guarded the Cattle of Geryon; and the Chimera, who had three heads: that of a lion, a goat, and a snake.
 And, like these close relatives, Cerberus was, with only the rare iconographic exception, multi-headed.

 In the earliest description of Cerberus, Hesiod's Theogony (c.
 8th – 7th century BC), Cerberus has fifty heads, while Pindar (c.
 522 – c.
 443 BC) gave him one hundred heads.
 However, later writers almost universally give Cerberus three heads.
 An exception is the Latin poet Horace's Cerberus which has a single dog head, and one hundred snake heads.
 Perhaps trying to reconcile these competing traditions, Apollodorus's Cerberus has three dog heads and the heads of "all sorts of snakes" along his back, while the Byzantine poet John Tzetzes (who probably based his account on Apollodorus) gives Cerberus fifty heads, three of which were dog heads, the rest being the "heads of other beasts of all sorts".

 In art Cerberus is most commonly depicted with two dog heads (visible), never more than three, but occasionally with only one.
 On one of the two earliest depictions (c.
 590–580 BC), a Corinthian cup from Argos (see below), now lost, Cerberus was shown as a normal single-headed dog.
 The first appearance of a three-headed Cerberus occurs on a mid-sixth-century BC Laconian cup (see below).